-- Only telescope drive equipment, anti-dew gear, drive correctors, 6 watt or less bulbs, and 90 watt or less laptop computers may be connected to TSP power outlets.
+- Only telescope drive equipment, anti-dew gear, laptop computers may be connected to TSP power outlets.

-- COMPUTERS (more than 90 Watts) and appliances such as hot-plates, coffee pots, fans, heaters, and refrigerators are NOT to be connected to TSP power outlets.
+- Appliances such as hot-plates, coffee pots, fans, heaters, and refrigerators are NOT to be connected to TSP power outlets.

-- Use LOW-HEAT setting on hair-dryers and avoid running yours when you hear another one being used nearby.
+- Use the LOWEST-HEAT setting on your hair-dryers and avoid running yours when you hear another one being used nearby.